kovacevicemir/outwar-regular-server/README.md

 * CRUD Game (Level, rage, stats, ranking and similar)
 * And more...

+### Services
+ItemService, QuestService, UserService.. can be used to access common logic such as IncreasePlayerExp...
+Not all logic (from endpoints) is moved to separate services yet, because services were added in later stages.
+Ideally all endpoints logic, should belong to coresponding service, and then service should be used to do things.
+Services are great if we need to access and do things from other endpoints eg. After killing monster, we need to increase exp which basically belongs to User endpoints.. but now since its moved to
+UserService.. we can increase exp right there.

 ### Docker
 Everything is running in docker.
 Main docker-compose file can be found in /Solution Item/docker-compose.yml -image: outwar-regular-server -image: postgres:17.0 (more about access, setup pgadmin, backup etc in further readings) Connection to postgres is stored in appsettings.json as connection string.